GPS Signals: The Complete Guide to Global Positioning System Signal Technology

 GPS Signal Structure and Components

 GPS signals contain multiple components that work together to provide accurate positioning data.
-The navigation message broadcasts at 50 bits per second.
-This message carries essential satellite orbit information and timing data.
+The method message broadcasts at 50 bits per second.
+This message carries solution satellite orbit information and timing data.

 Fleet tracking system displaying GPS signal components for vehicle monitoring

-GPS signal structure breakdown showing navigation message components
+GPS signal structure breakdown showing method message components

 Pseudorandom noise codes serve as unique identifiers for each satellite.
 The codes enable receivers to distinguish between multiple satellite signals.
 PRN codes repeat at specific intervals: civilian C/A codes every millisecond, military P(Y) codes every seven days.

-Carrier waves transport the navigation message and ranging codes.
+Carrier waves transport the method message and ranging codes.
 The main L1 carrier operates at 1575.42 MHz.
 Signal modulation combines the carrier wave with digital codes using binary phase-shift keying.

 Atomic clocks maintain precise time synchronization.
 Satellites carry multiple redundant atomic clocks accurate to within billionths of a second.
 Time synchronization enables accurate distance measurements between satellites and receivers.